drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	#figure(
 		image("main/plotting/gpuModelTest/gpuModelTest.png", width: 80%),
-		caption: [A comparison of the algorithm running on a variety of NVIDIA GPUs.]
+		caption: [A comparison of the algorithm running on a variety of NVIDIA GPUs.
+This benchmark is performed by averaging 5 runs of the DT algorithm on a unfiform set of $10 ^ 5$ points.
+		]
 	) <gpuModelTest_plt>